 Pack contains 4 different Irish cavalry riders and 4 ponies.

 Miniatures supplied unpainted and may need some assembly.
-Spears banners and bases not supplied.
+Weapons and bases supplied.